Using an Uninterruptible Power Supply (UPS) with Solar

 Unlike a standby generator or other emergency power devices, UPS provides instantaneous power during an outage.
 Often this power comes from a flywheel, battery, or supercapacitors.

 In residential situations, UPS frequently comes from a home battery, like the Tesla Powerwall.
 Often people with the Powerwall report they didn’t know about an outage until they talked to their neighbors or left the house.

 Having a solar-powered supply allows homes to function regardless of the weather or hour, increasing the usability of this technology.
 However, for many homeowners, UPS isn’t a necessity.

 What Makes an Uninterruptible Power Supply Necessary

-Oftentimes, outages are only about 20 minutes.
-However, there are times when an outage can last several hours at once.
-When an outage is more than a couple of minutes, problems start to arise without solar-based UPS, especially if you work from home in IT services or computer-based consulting.
+Often, outages only last about 20 minutes.
+However, they can last several hours.
+When an outage lasts more than a couple of minutes, problems start to arise.

 How Solar Panels Work With UPS